microsoft/microsoft-ui-xaml/dev/PagerControl/readme.md

 - Property changes
 - Updating NumberPanel buttons

-Both the ComboBox and NumberPanel need collections to render that are not easily created by through XAML as they require some logic.
+Both the ComboBox and NumberPanel need collections to render that are not easily created through XAML as they require some logic.
 To pass those collections to the visual layer, we use TemplateSettings.
 For performance reasons, the collections are stored inside the PagerControl and are not modified through the TemplateSettings object but rather through the reference inside the PagerControl.
 Since the collections on the TemplateSettings are readonly, this way of accessing is always modifying the correct items.